hbernante/Helix-Ready-Deployment/README.md

 <h3>Project specified Prerequisites:</h3>
 <div>
   <li>
-    Terminal Emulator: Putty, WinSCP
+    Terminal Emulator: <strong>Putty, WinSCP</strong>
   </li>
-  <a>This is used to access the main directory of the frappe project to export the database files.</a>
+  <p>This is used to access the main directory of the frappe project to export the database files.</p>
 </div>